raleel/cfi-srd-pt/0009_Magic.md

 The only stipulation is that the caster must concentrate throughout the Duration, even in the case of spells that do not normally require Concentration.
 Once Concentration is ceased, the spell will finish out its current Duration and then end, unless Concentration is normally required, in which the spell ends immediately.
 The most that a spell may be maintained is still limited to its Magnitude as determined by 1/10th casting skill.

 For example, Detect Magic has a Duration noted as 2 Minutes/Intensity, this means that at 3 levels of Intensity, the spell will last 6 minutes.
 However, there is no reason why the caster could not cast the spell at Intensity 1 for 2 minutes and extend the Duration when the current Duration expires.
 In this case, the caster would have to maintain Concentration throughout the first 2 minutes and could spend another Magic Point to extend it another 2 minutes after the first Duration has expired.
-If after choosing to maintain Detect Magic for another 2 minutes, the caster chooses to cease Concentration, the spell will finish out its current Duration and then end.
+If after chooCanto to maintain Detect Magic for another 2 minutes, the caster chooses to cease Concentration, the spell will finish out its current Duration and then end.

 ---
 ## Resisting Magic

 Most spells and magical effects that target an individual allow that individual a chance to resist; this is sometimes called rolling to save.
-Resisting targets may make an Opposed Endurance, Willpower, or even an Evade test in the case of a targeted missile spell.
-Note that Resist (Evade) requires the target to have a Combat Action available to throw themselves clear.
+Resisting targets may make an Opposed Tolerância, Força de Vontade, or even an Evasão test in the case of a targeted missile spell.
+Note that Resist (Evasão) requires the target to have a Combat Action available to throw themselves clear.
 Spells that may be resisted are always easier to resist at lower levels of Magnitude.
 To resist a spell, the victim compares the results of their Resistance roll with the caster's Arcane Casting or Channel skill roll.
 Where the original caster's skill is unknown, which may be the case of spells with Permanent durations, magical traps, and so on, make a casting skill roll at 55% for Rank 1 spells, +20% per additional Rank of the spell.
 Therefore, a Rank 3 spell would be resisted as if the caster had a skill of 95%.

 ---
 ## Dispelling Magic

-All magic resists being dispelled using its Magnitude.
+All magic resists being dispelled uCanto its Magnitude.
 Thus, at lower levels of skill, magic can be easy to dismiss.
 When Dispel Magic is cast against an ongoing magical effect or a magic item, there is no roll to resist.
 Instead, if the Intensity of Dispel Magic exceeds the Magnitude of the magic, it is dispelled, temporarily in the case of a magic item, or a spell with a Duration expressed as Permanent.
 See the write-up for [Dispel Magic](0010_Spells.md?id=dispel-magic) in the [Chapter 10: Spells](0010_Spells.md).
 In addition to Dispel Magic, some spells may be used to dispel other spells if they are the same or opposed.
 These spells will be noted as such in their write-ups.
 The spell Light, for example, may be used to dispel Darkness.

 In these cases, every 1 level of Intensity counts as 3 Intensity with regards to countering the spell.